U.S. Democrats take first step to go it alone on Biden's COVID-19 aid

 “We think that’s what it’s going to take to reach people,” Bernstein told CNN.

-The budget resolution, if approved by the House of Representatives and Senate, would activate a legislative tool called reconciliation, allowing for Senate passage with 51 votes that would include 48 Democrats, two independents who caucus with them, and Vice President Kamala Harris.
+Approval of the budget resolution would activate a legislative tool called reconciliation, allowing for Senate passage of the final relief bill with 51 votes that would include 48 Democrats, two independents who align with them, and Vice President Kamala Harris.

-The House was expected to take a procedural vote on the budget resolution during votes tentatively scheduled to begin at 6:30 p.m.
-EST (2330 GMT).

-Schumer insisted he would prefer the COVID-19 aid effort be bipartisan, even though the budget process being used provides the legislative means for his fellow Democrats to move ahead without Republicans if need be.
+Schumer insisted there was still time to craft a COVID-19 aid effort with Republican support.

-But Republicans view the reconciliation strategy as a partisan gambit that undermines Biden’s call for unity in the aftermath of a Jan.
-6 Capitol riot by supporters of then-President Donald Trump which left five people dead.
+But Republicans view the reconciliation strategy as a partisan gambit that undermines Biden’s repeated calls for unity.

 “We passed five bipartisan COVID packages,” said Senator Todd Young, a Republican.
 “It’s not a good signal that he (Schumer) is adopting a take-it-or-leave-it approach right after his president delivers an inaugural address based on unity.”